 Messiah College reserves the right at any time to contact law enforcement authorities if there are reasonable grounds to believe that an employee or a visitor has a weapon on College property.

 This policy is administered and enforced by the Office of Human Resources.
 Anyone with questions or concerns specific to this policy should contact Human Resources at ext 5300.

 Protection of Minors Policy.

 Policy: Messiah College employees are expected to take active measures to ensure the safety and well-being of minor age children (children under the age of 18) engaged in activities within the Messiah College Community.
-As such, it is the obligation of every member of the college community to report immediately instances of abuse or suspected abuse of minors.
+As such, it is the obligation of every member of the college community to report immediately instances of abuse or neglect as well as suspected abuse or neglect of minors.

-Any member of the Messiah College Community who is convicted of the abuse of a minor will be dismissed from the College, whether the abuse occurred on or off campus.
-Any member of the Messiah College Community against whom a credible accusation of abuse has been made as determined by a preponderance of the evidence, on or off campus, is subject to college discipline up to and including dismissal.
+Any member of the Messiah College Community who is convicted of the abuse or neglect of a minor will be dismissed from the College, whether the abuse or neglect occurred on or off campus.
+Any member of the Messiah College Community against whom a credible accusation of abuse or neglect has been made as determined by a preponderance of the evidence, on or off campus, is subject to college discipline up to and including dismissal.

-Procedure: Every member of the Messiah College Community has a duty to report suspected sexual or physical abuse of a child by conveying all relevant information regarding the suspected abuse immediately to one of the following:
+Procedure: Every member of the Messiah College Community has a duty to report suspected neglect or sexual or physical abuse of a child by conveying all relevant information regarding the suspected abuse or neglect immediately to one of the following: